DevMountain/categorizer/README.md

 }
 ```

-Now that our initial state is ready to go for our `NewChart` component let's create a `handleChange` method. `handleChange` will have two parameters:
+Now that our initial state is ready to go for our `NewChart` component, let's create a `handleChange` method. `handleChange` will have two parameters:

 * `field` - The name of the field that is changing, in this case that will be `"name"` or `"newLabel"`.
 * `event` - The DOM event triggering the change and carrying the new value.